MicrosoftDocs/dataexplorer-docs/data-explorer/start-for-free.md

 The cluster's trial period is for a year and may automatically be extended.
 The cluster is provided *as-is* and is not subject to the Azure Data Explorer service level agreement.
 At any time, you can upgrade the cluster to a full Azure Data Explorer cluster.

-Start your journey by [creating you own free cluster](https://aka.ms/kustofree) and reviewing the [Microsoft Software License Terms](https://aka.ms/kustofreeeula).
+Start your journey by [creating your own free cluster](https://aka.ms/kustofree) and reviewing the [Microsoft Software License Terms](https://aka.ms/kustofreeeula).

 ## Specifications